Dhruv-Cmds/Java-Projects/README.md

 🔄 Actively maintained and expanded over time

 READ THIS:
-before using trying any program check read.md all contains packages so it would help some one
+before using face any program check read.md all contains packages so it would help some one